Last editedJun 20222 min read

 8. How long does it take to get started?

 Signing up with a bureau typically takes 4 - 8 weeks.
-If you’re raring to get started, you could sign up online with GoCardless in just five minutes.
+With GoCardless, you could sign up online in just a few minutes.

 If after asking all of these questions you still haven’t found a bureau which meets your requirements there are two other options you can consider: direct access through your bank or GoCardless.